 Visitors pass through any of four gopura gates and climb down ancient steps to a central prasat representing Mount Meru, centre of the universe in Hindu cosmology.
 Here stands an exquisite image of Avalokitesvara, Buddhist bodhisattva of compassion, displaying a concentrated face and hundreds of tiny Buddha images on the body armour.
 All eight of its hands were cracked off, leaving us to ponder if they were taken for their value or destroyed by superstitious locals bent on limiting the perceived power of the image.

 In a second room set further back, a stunning image of Prajnaparamita also lost both arms, though its hobbit-like feet remain.
 Sunlight reaches through entrances on all four sides and frames the statue in haunting scenes.
 Other minor statuary and lintels once adorned the sanctuary; a few are displayed in the small museum beside the visitor centre, while others have been lost or moved to the National Museum in Bangkok.

 Visitors who venture beyond the central sanctuary will find three more ancient monuments consisting of little more than laterite bases and walls.
 There’s also an ancient burial site set near the river in an out-of-the-way spot, where roughly 1,500-year-old human remains and pottery were unearthed.
 The roots of dipterocarp and jackfruit trees provide shade throughout the complex.

-The restoration undertaken at Prasat Muang Singh began in 1974 and was quite speedy and as a result, controversial.
-Accurate records were not taken and some of the reconstruction work is considered not true to form.
+Beginning in 1974, the restoration work at Prasat Mueang Singh was rather rushed and, as a result, controversial.
+Accurate records were not kept and some of the reconstruction may have strayed from the original form.

 How to get there